ClemsNzube/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is Alx project on shell permission.
+This is Alx project on shell redirection